blue0206/memory-card/README.md

-# Memory Card: A Pokémon Matching Game using TypeScript + React
+# Memory Card: A Pokémon Game using TypeScript + React

 This is a simple memory card game built with React and TypeScript where you match pairs of Pokémon!
 Test your memory and see how quickly you can find all the matches.